Product lifetime: Modelling

 Product lifetimes can be modelled using extant data from surveys with the application of probability and other statistical concepts (e.g. distributions).
 One of the earliest attempts to estimate product lifetimes was undertaken by Pennock and Jaeger who utilised actuarial methods to measure the Service life of household goods for one owner.
 In the 1990s, Bayus modelled car replacement rates and Bayus and Gupta evaluated the user decision-making process and factors around replacement car purchases.
 In 2010, Oguchi et al. proposed modelling product lifetimes factoring the total number of products shipped and discarded in a year.
 Oguchi et al. outlined a series of equations which represent lifespan distributions for a given product at a particular point in time.

 Expected product lifetimes

 Expected product lifetimes are measured at the individual level using survey methods and collectively using focus groups.
 With the exception of Oguchi et al. and Wieser et al., many studies into expected product lifetimes have not distinguished between the different definitions (outlined above).
 The methods for measuring expected product lifetimes are outlined below.

 Survey methods

 Survey methods into expected product lifetimes encompass online questionnaires, household and telephone interviews.
 These studies asked individual participants to report their expectations for product lifetimes in units of time.
-Survey methods (such as Oguchi et al.) can also use Likert items to evaluate if current products meet users expectations with regards to durability and longevity.
+Survey methods (such as Oguchi et al.) can also use Likert items to evaluate if current products meet users expectations with regard to durability and longevity.